The Cultural Landscape: Geography, Roadside Architecture, Railroads & Amusement Parks

 Sky Palm Motel – Orange, CA

-The Sky Palm Motel is located on 210 N. Tustin St., Orange, CA. The phone number is
+The Sky Palm Motel is located on 210 N. Tustin St., Orange, CA. The phone number is (714) 639-6602.
+Here is a map of the location.

 Monday, January 18, 2010